akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 APIs to existing applications.
 Is your Python application built with Django, Flask, or FastAPI?
 Too bad --- WSGI and ASGI don't support trailers, so your application can't handle gRPC-flavored HTTP.
 Trying to call your gRPC server from an iPhone?
 Sorry, `URLSession` doesn't support trailers either.
-The list goes on and on.

-Because the protocol requires trailers, gRPC implementations bundle their own HTTP stack rather than relying on popular frameworks.
-Of course, this prevents gRPC applications from benefiting from the ecosystem of add-ons and documentation that makes popular web frameworks so productive.
-It also comes with a tremendous loss of generality: often, gRPC's HTTP stack can _only_ serve RPCs over HTTP/2.
+Rather than adding a few new routes to your existing server and client, you're stuck building a entirely new application for RPC.

+To support trailers, your new application uses a gRPC-specific HTTP stack.
+But apart from supporting trailers, your new stack is less capable than your old
+one: usually, gRPC's HTTP implementation can _only_ serve RPCs over HTTP/2.
 If you also want to serve an HTML page, receive a file upload, support HTTP/1.1 or HTTP/3, or just handle an HTTP `GET`, you're out of luck.
+In practice, adopting gRPC _requires_ a multi-service backend architecture.

 These pains are most acute on the web.
-Like many other clients, the `fetch` API doesn't support trailers.
+Like many other clients, `fetch` doesn't support trailers.
 Unlike mobile or backend applications, though, web applications _can't_ bundle an alternate, gRPC-specific HTTP client.
 Instead, they're forced to proxy requests through Envoy, which translates them on the fly from a trailer-free protocol to standard gRPC.
 Envoy is a perfectly fine